osrf-migration/srcsim-wiki/system_setup.md

 sudo usermod -a -G ros vanguard
 ```

-It's probably a good idea to logout from your current session and log in to make sure that all these changes are in place.
+**Logout from your current session and log in to make sure that all these changes are in place.**

 * Download all the required Gazebo models